Explore the roots of rockabilly, country and gospel in Ferriday, Louisiana

 Along the Mississippi River in Ferriday, Louisiana, lies the Delta Music Museum and Hall of Fame.
 Visitors from throughout the country have explored this museum that highlights the careers of local legends and music trailblazers.

 Located in the downtown historic district, the Delta Music Museum opened in 2001 in the town’s old post office.
-In 2008, the museum expanded to include the Arcade Theater, a 1920s-era movie hall.
-The theater, which also serves as a concert hall and recording studio, hosts the Louisiana Country Music Opry on the fourth Saturday of each month and an annual November concert sponsored by the Concordia Parish Library.
+In 2008, the museum expanded to include the Arcade Theater, a replica 1920s-era movie hall.
+The theater, which also serves as a concert hall and recording studio, hosts the Louisiana Country Music Opry on the fourth Saturday of each month.

-Mickey Gilley earned his country stardom with more than 30 Top 40 hits.
+Mickey Gilley earned his country stardom with dozens of Top 40 hits.
 Mickey left town as a teenager and found success in the Houston area where he opened Gilley’s nightclub in 1971.
-He had a string of country hits including Room Full of Roses and Stand By Me , which he sang in the movie Urban Cowboy —filmed in part at his bar.
+He had a string of country hits including Room Full of Roses and Stand By Me, which he sang in the movie Urban Cowboy —filmed in part at his bar.
 The bar was so successful that it was extended to hold 6,000 customers, nearly twice the population of Ferriday.
 Now in his seventies, he entertains in Branson, Mo., occasionally making visits to Ferriday.

 Jimmy Swaggart began as a gospel musician before becoming one of the most recognized television evangelists in the country.
-At one time, Jimmy Swaggart operated a 7,200-seat Family Worship Center in Baton Rouge.
+At one time, Jimmy Swaggart operated a Family Worship Center in Baton Rouge.
 He has recorded 50 albums and sold an estimated 13 million copies worldwide.
-He preaches weekly on a national radio show with television stations carrying his revivals on Sunday mornings.
+He preaches weekly on a national radio show with television stations carrying his revivals.

 Visit the Delta Music Museum and Arcade Theater for more of the three cousins’ stories and learn about the rich musical heritage of Ferriday—a town that claims to have produced more famous people per square mile than any small town in America.